Amirho3einzM/Pig-game/README.md

 # Python Pig Game

-This is a simple game known as "Pig" written in the Python programming language.
-This game allows you to think of an object's name, and the program asks you questions that can help it guess the object you're thinking of.
+This is a simple game known as "Pig" written in the Python programming language.The game involves 2 dice, and the rules and procedure for playing it are provided below.

 ## Installation and Execution